kbaseIncubator/catalog_test_module/README.md

 # catalog_test_module
-A repository used for unit tests of the catalog
+A repository used for unit tests of the https://github.com/kbaseIncubator/catalog